Why Sifnos is Worth Visiting: 7 Reasons for 2026

 A Belgian waffle with a giant pile of fresh fruit on top.

 Every dish we ordered was fresh, full of flavor, and tasted authentically Greek!
-Honestly, there was not one dish that did not exceed our expectations!
+Honestly, every dish exceeded our expectations!

 Each time our meal was served, Gavin and I would battle it out for who got the first bite!

-The most delicious breakfasts we had were at Votsalo Creperie – Pizzeria.
-Frank served excellent cappuccinos, with scrumptious and creative food!
+Our favorite breakfasts were at Votsalo Creperie – Pizzeria.
+Frank served excellent cappuccinos, with scrumptious and creative food.
 We ate dishes we had not seen anywhere else and loved every one of them!
 Try the desserts too!

-In Apollonia, we enjoyed a fantastic lunch of baked eggplant and roasted baby lamb at Okyalos Restaurant.
+In Apollonia, we enjoyed a fantastic lunch of baked eggplant and roasted baby lamb at Okyalos Restaurant, one of the best restaurants on Sifnos.

 Our eggplant tomato appetizer from Omega-3 restaurant in Platys Gialos.